 We have also included the option of a discount on a new season ticket for those who held one last year, by way of compensating you for your loyalty and the matches that you missed out on at home towards the end of the shortened season.
 Additionally, whilst there remains uncertainty around sport and spectator access, we do expect supporters will be allowed into matches in some form from early in the season.
 All season ticket holders will receive free live streaming of any matches that are held behind closed doors however, and in the case of limited capacity, season ticket holders will be given first access and opportunity to attend before any casual sales are made for matches.

-We continue to work on the logistics of ticket sales and match day sales and await further clarity on guidelines from the league and the government, however it is likely that we will limit “on the day” sales in future to better protect you and our staff.
+We continue to work on the logistics of ticket sales and matchday sales and await further clarity on guidelines from the league and the government; however, it is likely that we will through necessity limit “on the day” sales in future to better protect you and our staff.
 Contactless, cash-free turnstiles, and pre-purchasing of tickets at the ticket window to present at the turnstile will likely replace cash payments on the turnstile.
 There are many reasons for this, the health and safety benefits of limiting cash handling, and also the recording of names and phone numbers at a minimum to comply with tracing regulations, being two examples.
+In the current situation, all clubs – particularly in ‘elite competition’ – are under enormous pressure from authorities to follow additional new procedures in addition to all that we normally do on matchdays to keep our spectators safe and satisfied.

 We will be encouraging you to purchase season tickets to avoid delays and issues leading up to matches, but also encouraging online and pre-purchase sales for those who normally pay on the day.
-The aim will be to reduce lines and waiting times, and also limit contact and close quarter transactions on matchday by having tickets pre-purchased and only needing to be scanned on entry at the turnstiles.
+The aim is twofold, to reduce lines and waiting times, and also limit contact and close-quarter transactions on matchday by having tickets pre-purchased and only needing to be scanned on entry at the turnstiles.

 We understand these will be significant changes for many of you.
 It will be for us also… however health, safety and compliance will be paramount in ensuring when we are allowed to host you all at live matches again, we can retain that privilege and everyone’s health and safety in the process.